kyren/piccolo/README.md

 ## Why is it called 'piccolo'? ##

+It's a "pico" Lua!

+It's a tiny instrument that is easy to carry with you?

-Well, Lua is portugese for "moon" and...
+Also, Lua is portugese for "moon" and...

 ![Piccolo blowing up the moon](piccolo.gif "STOP MOCKING ME!!")

-...a "piccolo" is a tiny instrument that is easy to carry with you.

 ## License ##